nczhu/rust-recipes-cheatsheet/README.md

 ## Futures

+A Future is an action with a delayed single result.

-Futures are cheap threads, when you don't have as many threads.
+Think of futures are cheap threads, when you don't have as many threads.
 How it works is different though.
 Threads are run on separate processes.
 Futures are:

 - Obj with a function that will return if there is something it can't do, e.g. waiting on tcp , or file load
 - Hidden in a struct, which some other operator has to call to ask if it needs to do something